 Submersible pressure transducers rest at the bottom of a tank or well, and calculate the level by measuring the amount of pressure being exerted by the liquid above it.
 This pressure measurement can be converted to a tank volume reading based on the dimensions of the tank or well, and the specific gravity of the liquid being measured.
-Since we are discussing water, this makes calculations easy.
+Since we’re discussing water, this makes calculations easy.
 The specific gravity multiplier for water is 1.

 Determining Cable Length and Calibration